drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 The firmware [(here)](Firmware/), written for the T4, includes a header-only library to operate the sensor, and a "sketch" file (Arduino source code, similar to C++) that implements human readable commands and responses, operates the sensor to produce frames by clock or hardware trigger, and sends the data back to a host computer.
 The T4 controller is supported by the Arduino IDE and the code is easily modified to reprogram or reconfigure any or all of the above.

-There are now two versions of the firmware in the repo.
-The traditional version sends data frames as they are collected.
-The new experimental firmware implements a ring buffer system.
-We anticipate that this will be the standard version.
-Meanwhile we post both with the understanding that the latter is a preview.
+The current and recommended version of the firmware is in the subdirectory [Firmware/TCD1304Device_Controller_ringbuffered_251127](TCD1304Device_Controller_ringbuffered_25112).
+This version implements ring buffering and allows the device to maintain through put with slower host computers.
+Testing is preliminary, but looks very good.
+Nonetheless we have not removed the older code, which can be found in the subdirectory [Firmware/TCD1304Device_Controller_251111](Firmware/TCD1304Device_Controller_251111)

 ### Python user interface with graphical display